adrianokerber/InsuranceAdvisor/README.md

 ```bash
 docker-compose down
 ```
+When the application is running you can access the endpoint using our Postman collection [here](https://www.postman.com/adrianokerber/workspace/insuranceadvisor/collection/6297841-d1f2a6a7-6669-43b2-9c3b-8087b9d1cf6d?ctx=documentation).
+Just remember to set Postman's environment to **Containerized (Docker)**.
+> On Postman set the environment to  **Containerized (Docker)**

 > Tip: Instead of Docker if you prefer you could use [Podman](https://podman.io/).
 Be advised that the docker-compose is still experimental on Podman and I particularly haven't tested this feature yet.